Hellvector/Thresholds/README.md

 Characters may be powerful, but they are also vulnerable to harm in its many forms.
 Death is always around the corner, but it is never random or without warning.

 ### Fiction First
 Dice do not always reflect an obstacle's difficulty or its outcome.
-Instead, success and failure are arbitrated by the Warden in dialogue with the players, based on in-world elements.
+Instead, success and failure are arbitrated by the GM in dialogue with the players, based on in-world elements.

 ### Growth
 Characters are changed through in-world advancement, gaining new skills and abilities by surviving dangerous events and overcoming obstacles.